glennlopez/Cpp.Playground/README.md

 Recommended Computer Science Books:
 ---
 Below is a link to a private-encrypted git repository for all the CS books I highly recommend (they are periodically updated).
-If you wish to clone the cs ebook repo, you'll need to have a **[Keybase account](https://keybase.io)** and have Keybase on your machine before you can continue with git clone.
+If you wish to clone the cs ebook repo, you'll need to have a **[Keybase account](https://keybase.io)** and have Keybase on your machine.

+- [PDF] zyBooks C++
 - [PDF] C++ For Dummies
 - [PDF] C++ Primer: 5th Edition
 - [PDF] Discrete Mathematics with Applications